-If you are thinking about starting a small business, it doesn't matter where your new business operates, it will need to pay certain state and local taxes, in addition to those required by the federal government.
-Since tax laws pertaining to small businesses can vary among jurisdictions, it is critical that you check with your state and local government revenue or taxation office to determine the tax obligations of your new business.
+If you're thinking about starting a small business, it doesn't matter where your new business operates, it will need to pay certain state and local taxes, in addition to those required by the federal government.
+Since tax laws pertaining to small businesses can vary among jurisdictions, it's critical that you check with your state and local government revenue or taxation office to determine the tax obligations of your new business.
 Keeping this in mind, the following is a general discussion of the typical state and local taxes for small businesses.
-For more information related to this topic, please visit FindLaw's Business Taxes section.

 State Income Tax